 Bad Girl Cremant de Bordeaux is produced from a unique blend of; 70% Semillon, 20% Cabernet Franc and 10 % Muscadelle.
 Before deciding on the final blend for Bad Girl Cremant de Bordeaux, Murielle and Jean-Luc tasted a myriad of different combinations to find the style offering the combination of crisp and fresh flavors they were seeking.

 To produce Bad Girl Cremant de Bordeaux, the juice is clarified and filtered to obtain the must.
 150 kilograms of grapes yields 100 liters of juice.

 The wine is fermented at 18 degrees Celsius following a “debourbage”, (this allows the must from white grapes to fall to the bottom of the barrel before racking) with cold action.
 The wine did not undergo malolactic fermentation.
 There is no fining, or sterile filtration used as well.

 Bad Girl Cremant de Bordeaux made its debut vintage from grapes harvested in 2008.
 Bad Girl was first bottled in April 2009.
 Since that date, it was aged on its lees in bottle, at a constant 12 degrees Celsius.

-Nine months later, December 19, 2010, the wine was disgorged and the liqueur d’expedition was added.
-That is the same process allowing the wine to develop its bubbles that is used in making Champagne.
+Nine months later, on December 19, 2010, the wine was disgorged and the liqueur d’expedition was added.
+That is the same process allowing the wine to develop its bubbles that are used in making Champagne.
 Close to 800 cases were produced.
 Bad Girl Cremant de Bordeaux will retail for under $20.